OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/CreateNewWellPaths.md

 ![]({{< relref "" >}}images/3d-main-window/WellTargets.png)

-Clicking and dragging the blue part of a target, it can be moved along the Z axis only.
-Clicking and dragging the magenta part of a target, it can be moved freely around.

-### Well Path Duplication
-To duplicate an existing well path, select **Duplicate** from the right-click menu of a well path in the **Project Tree** or right-click on the well path geometry in the 3D view.
-This operation will create a new well path with a set of well targets.

-The full geometry of the new well path is an estimate of the source well path, so the geometry might differ slightly.

 ### Well Target Interaction Operations
 When the well target handles are active in the 3D view, the following operations are possible when pressing left mouse button on well target handles:

+Clicking and dragging the blue part of a target, it can be moved along the Z axis only.
+Clicking and dragging the magenta part of a target, it can be moved horizontally in the XY-plane.

 |User Interaction           | Description |
 |---------------------------|-------------|